geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab4_Ex1_Prepare_Identity_Synch.md

 3. You will then be prompted to confirm the execution policy change.
 Type **A** and press Enter to select the **[A] Yes to All** option.

 4. Enter the following command that runs a PowerShell script that creates a problem user account.
-This script is stored in the C:\labfiles folder.
-The user that is included in this script purposely has issues with his user account; this will enable you to troubleshoot this accounts in the next task using the IdFix tool.  <br/>
+This script, which is stored in the C:\labfiles folder, will purposely create an issue with the UserPrincipalName for the user's on-premises account; this will enable you to troubleshoot this account in the next task using the IdFix tool.  <br/>

 		.\CreateProblemUsers.ps1